New changes to the Highway Code finally came into force in the UK on 28th January.

 Lots of road users have reported confusion on the roads as both motorists and cyclists get used to the new rules.
 Jason Wakeford, from road safety charity Brake, said: ‘It’s vital that government works hard to promote the Highway Code changes, to help all road users understand the new rules and our shared responsibility to reduce deaths and serious injuries.’

-The need for wider knowledge on the Highway Code changes is clear, especially in the early stages of these changes taking place.
+The need for wider knowledge on the Highway Code changes in the UK is clear, especially in the early stages of these changes taking place.
 The Department for Transport has announced an awareness campaign taking place for the new rules, which will take place across radio and social media, with ‘further activity [taking] place in the summer.’

 Hopefully, as people on the road become more aware of the new changes, we’ll move towards everyone feeling safer on the roads no matter what form of transport they take.